Endogenous Coalition Formation in Policy Debates: Introduction

 \section{Introduction}

-Policy process theory suggests that political actors form coalitions around their joint beliefs in order to influence the policy process \citep{sabatier1993policy, sabatier2014theories, hajer1995politics, henry2011belief, weible2009themes, leifeld2012political, leifeld2013reconceptualizing, leifeld2016policy, leifeld2017discourse, fisher2013mapping}.
-Despite a plethora of contributions on the existence and significance of ``advocacy coalitions'' and ``discourse coalitions,'' little systematic evidence has yet been gathered on how coalitions are formed and maintained around joint policy beliefs.
-The existing literature argues that \emph{learning} plays a key role for the formation and maintenance of coalitions \citep{sabatier1993policy}, but how exactly learning is causally connected to coalition structure largely remains a black box.
-Instead, recent work focused on belief coalitions as an independent variable and coordination between actors as an explanandum \citep[e.\,g.,][]{henry2011belief}.
-While this development helps explaining the structure of policy networks as a function of actors' policy beliefs, the original puzzle of belief formation and thereby coalition formation around shared beliefs persists.
-Therefore we unpack the notion of learning in advocacy or discourse coalitions and explain coalition formation and maintenance in policy debates as a complex network phenomenon.
+Policy process theory and work on lobbying suggest that political actors form coalitions around their joint beliefs in order to influence the policy process \citep{hajer1995politics, henry2011belief, hojnacki1997interest, junk2019diversity, leifeld2013reconceptualizing, sabatier1993policy, sabatier2014theories, weible2009themes}.
+Despite a plethora of contributions on the existence and significance of ``advocacy coalitions'' and ``discourse coalitions'', little systematic evidence has yet been presented on how coalitions are formed and maintained over time around joint policy beliefs.

-Our contribution explains the formation and maintenance of coalitions by focusing on the ways that actors adopt policy beliefs from other actors in a policy process.
-We argue that learning within and across coalitions matters in three different ways.
+The literature argues that \emph{learning} plays a key role in the formation and maintenance of coalitions \citep[e.\,g.,][]{moyson2017cognition, sabatier1993policy, weible2023advocacy}, but the mechanisms through which learning is connected to coalition structure largely remain a black box.
+Instead, existing work focuses on belief coalitions as an independent variable and coordination between actors as an explanandum \citep[e.\,g.,][]{henry2011belief}.
+While this development helps explain the structure of policy networks as a function of actors' policy beliefs, the original puzzle of belief formation and, thereby, coalition formation around shared beliefs persists.
+In our contribution, we therefore unpack the notion of policy learning within and across coalitions by postulating and testing three ways through which learning matters for coalitions: learning through bonding, bridging, and repulsion.